 what they are asking the court to do

-You can then respond and give your arguments against repossession.
-If you are there with another joint owner, try and agree what you want to say beforehand.
+If you are with another joint owner, agree who will speak and what you want to say before.

 Make an offer

-You need to show the judge that you can afford to pay the arrears.
+You need to show you can pay your mortgage and arrears.

-If you are offering to make regular payments, you’ll need to show that you can afford:
+If you are offering to make regular payments, show you can afford both:

 your monthly mortgage payment

-a set amount towards the arrears every month.
+a set amount towards your arrears every month

 Amount of arrears ÷ number of months until mortgage end = minimum payment

 Example: You have £3,000 arrears and have 10 years (120 months) until the end of your mortgage term.
-You could offer £25 a month towards the arrears.
+You could offer £25 a month on top of your normal monthly payment.

 Ask for time

-The judge may decide to adjourn the case to allow you time.
+The judge may decide to delay their decision.
 This will increase your court costs.

 Raise other issues

-If the lender has made mistakes in the claim form, then the court might dismiss the case or allow the lender time to correct the mistake.
-For example, if the level of arrears is incorrect.
+If the lender has made mistakes in the claim form, the court might close the case or give the lender time to fix things.
+For example, if the amount they say you owe is incorrect.

-You can ask the court to delay the proceedings while you make a complaint to the Financial Ombudsman Service (FOS) if:
+You can also ask the court to delay your case while you make a complaint to the Financial Ombudsman Service if:

-you were misled about the terms of the mortgage
+you were given wrong information about the mortgage

-The FOS can look at the way the lender has dealt with your case.
-Sometimes the FOS will tell the lender to stop repossession proceedings and come to a reasonable repayment arrangement out of court.
+Sometimes the Ombudsman will tell the lender to stop court action to repossess your home and come to a fair repayment agreement out of court.

 It's better to do this than miss something important.